The Rockers: World Wrestling Federation (1988–1991)

 Shortly after leaving the AWA, Jannetty and Michaels were contacted by WWF owner Vince McMahon informing them that he was willing to bring them back if they were able to be more professional this time around.
 By the end of May the team was working for the WWF under the shortened name The Rockers.
-They officially made their television debut on the June 18, 1988 edition of WWF Superstars of Wrestling in a squash match.
+They officially made their television debut on the June 18, 1988 edition of WWF Superstars of Wrestling (taped June 1, 1988) in a squash match defeating Iron Mike Sharpe and the Intruder.
 The Rockers made their pay-per-view (PPV) debut at the 1988 Survivor Series as part of the 10 team tag match.
 They eliminated The Bolsheviks from the match before being eliminated by a double-disqualification in a brawl with the Brain Busters.
 The brawl between The Rockers and The Brain Busters led to a match taped for WWF Superstars of Wrestling where both teams were disqualified once again, this time before the match could really start.
 This led to a series of house show matches between the two teams, a series of matches that drew rave reviews from the fans.
 One match in particular on January 23, 1989 at Madison Square Garden was rated as one of the 50 greatest matches in the PWI 10th anniversary issue.
 The Brain Busters narrowly defeated The Rockers, as Anderson held down Marty Jannetty's leg as Blanchard pinned him.
 The feud continued to rage on as they clashed at Saturday Night's Main Event XX in a match that saw both teams counted out for brawling on the floor.

 They competed against The Twin Towers, Akeem and Big Boss Man, at WrestleMania V. According to Michaels' autobiography, he was nursing a severe hangover in the hours before this match.
 In spring 1989, The Rockers started a storyline with The Fabulous Rougeau Brothers that kicked off with an underhanded attack on Michaels during a match.
 The Rougeaus assaulted Michaels with manager Jimmy Hart’s megaphone and drew blood.
 This storyline put The Rockers' issues with The Brain Busters on the back burners while The Rockers and the Rougeaus fought.
 The issue between The Rockers and Rougeaus was the storyline reason for introducing the “Iron Man match” to the WWF.
 Despite wrestling 5 Iron Man matches against each other none of the matches were ever televised or released on a commercial tape.
 On August 28, 1989, the Rockers/Rougeau feud made it to PPV as the Rougeaus teamed with Rick Martel to defeat The Rockers and Tito Santana at SummerSlam.